sagi-daniel/sagi-daniel/README.md

 # 👋 Hi there!

 I'm a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies.
-My journey into programming began with a curiosity that has only grown over the years, driving me to constantly explore new languages, frameworks, and methodologies.

 🔭 Current Focus: Full stack development, with a special interest in modern JavaScript frameworks and responsive web design.

 ### 🛠️ Tech Stack